Counterfactual thinking: Goal-directed activity

 Markman, Gavanski, Sherman, and McMullen (1993) identified the repeatability of an event as an important factor in determining what function will be used.
-For events that happen repeatedly (e.g., sport games) there is an increased motivation to imagine alternative antecedents in order to prepare for a better future outcome.
+For events that happen repeatedly (e.g., sports) there is an increased motivation to imagine alternative antecedents in order to prepare for a better future outcome.
 For one-time events, however, the opportunity to improve future performance does not exist, so it is more likely that the person will try to alleviate disappointment by imagining how things could have been worse.
 The direction of the counterfactual statement is also indicative of which function may be used.
 Upward counterfactuals have a greater preparative function and focus on future improvement, while downward counterfactuals are used as a coping mechanism in an affective function.
 Furthermore, additive counterfactuals have shown greater potential to induce behavioral intentions of improving performance.
-Hence, counterfactual thinking motivates individuals to making goal-oriented actions in order to attain their (failed) goal in the future.
+Hence, counterfactual thinking motivates individuals to goal-oriented actions in order to attain their (failed) goal in the future.

 Collective action

 On the other hand, at a group level, counterfactual thinking can lead to collective action.
 According to Milesi and Catellani (2011), political activists exhibit group commitment and are more likely to re-engage in collective action following a collective defeat and show when they are engaging in counterfactual thinking.
 Unlike the cognitive processes involved at individual level, abstract counterfactuals lead to an increase in group identification, which is positively correlated with collective action intention.
-The increase in group identification impacts on people's affect.
-Abstract counterfactuals also lead to an increase in group efficacy.
-Increase in group efficacy translates to belief that the group has the ability to change outcomes in situations.
+The increase in group identification impacts people's feelings.
+Abstract counterfactuals also lead to an increase in group efficacy, which translates to belief that the group has the ability to change outcomes of situations.
 This in turn motivates group members to make group-based actions to attain their goal in the future.

 Benefits and consequences

 When thinking of downward counterfactual thinking, or ways that the situation could have turned out worse, people tend to feel a sense of relief.
 For example, if after getting into a car accident somebody thinks "At least I wasn't speeding, then my car would have been totaled."
 This allows for consideration of the positives of the situation, rather than the negatives.
-In the case of upward counterfactual thinking, people tend to feel more negative affect (e.g., regret, disappointment) about the situation.
+In the case of upward counterfactual thinking, people tend to feel more negative feelings (e.g., regret, disappointment) about the situation.
 When thinking in this manner, people focus on ways that the situation could have turned out more positively: for example, "If only I had studied more, then I wouldn't have failed my test".